De Boor's algorithm

-In the mathematical subfield of numerical analysis de Boor's algorithm is a polynomial-time and numerically stable algorithm for evaluating spline curves in B-spline form.
+In the mathematical subfield of numerical analysis, de Boor's algorithm is a polynomial-time and numerically stable algorithm for evaluating spline curves in B-spline form.
 It is a generalization of de Casteljau's algorithm for Bézier curves.
-The algorithm was devised by Carl R. de Boor.
+The algorithm was devised by German-American mathematician Carl R. de Boor.
 Simplified, potentially faster variants of the de Boor algorithm have been created but they suffer from comparatively lower stability.